 |Retiree Chair Mike Bauer

+Winter is almost upon us.
+Wishing everyone a safe and Happy Holiday Season.
 The following is our monthly schedule of events:

 Third Tuesday of the month is our potluck dinner and business meeting.
 Bring your own table service and a dish to pass.
 Dinner starts at noon.

 Fourth Tuesday of the month is cards starting at 10:00 a.m.
 Participants bring your own snacks.
 If the Lansing School District is closed due to inclement weather our Card game will be cancelled.

 Upcoming event cancellations - please mark your calendars accordingly.